 - Provides

 - connectionless integrity

 - data origin authentication

 - replay protection

 - Why not ESP with NULL encryption?

-- protects as much as possible from IP header
+- protects as much as possible in the IP header

 - payload visible for network devices

 - export regulations

-- $\bullet\,$ Mutable fields set to zero
+- Mutable fields set to zero

 - end-to-end IPv6 options included

-Issues with IPsec
+Issues with IPSec

-- Key exchange DoS - \Rightarrow use of cookies: sufficiently secure values that are fast to verify - Overhead by additional headers - VoIP with 40-byte payload, 40-byte IP+UDP+RTP header \Rightarrow IPsec(3DES+SHA): 134 byte packet, 68 % increase - use of packet compression [6].
-This does, however, help with voice data as it is probably compressed anyway.

-- Not usable with performance enhancement proxies (PEP) - Traffic classification more difficult, as it is not possible to see transport layer protocol fields - Issues with firewalls
+- Key exchange DoS - ⇒ use of cookies in IKEv2: sufficiently secure values that are fast to verify - Overhead by additional headers - VoIP with 40-byte payload, 40-byte IP+UDP+RTP header ⇒ IPSec(3DES+SHA): 134 byte packet, 68 % increase - use of a packet compression [6].
+This does not, however, help with voice data as it is probably compressed anyway. - Not usable with performance enhancement proxies (PEP) - Traffic classification is more difficult, as it is not possible to see transport layer protocol fields - Issues with firewalls